attendancehelpbscs-hi/fp-attendance/bio-attendance-sys-master/README.md

 ## Acknowledgments

-- Inspired by Gideon Idoko's original FP Attendance System
+- Inspired by Gideon Idoko's original Fingerprint Attendance System
 - Built with modern web technologies for enhanced performance and security
 - Special thanks to the DigitalPersona team for fingerprint scanner SDK